sawft99/Obsidian-SecPlus/Sec+/Chapter 10 - Secure Software Development/Testing Methods.md

 ---
 - [[Objectives#2.3 - Summarize secure application development, deployment, and automation concepts||2.3 - Summarize secure application development, deployment, and automation concepts|]]
 - [[Objectives#3.2 - Given a scenario, implement host or application security solutions|3.2 - Given a scenario, implement host or application security solutions]]

-# TODO (Delete when done)
----
-- [ ] Added vocab
-- [ ] Added and linked objectives in document
-- [ ] Linked objectives back to document
-- [ ] Linked any relevant backlinks to and from document